Opening Hours

 Since the 1990s, when Cuba reopened its doors to tourism, hundreds of thousands of people have travelled to the island with the curiosity to see the Havana streets restored to their former glory.
 The best way to explore such a unique destination is, of course, by driving around in one of the many old pre-communism American cars.

-The prospect of exploring Cuba is truly exciting, however, before you go, to protect yourself and your holiday in a post-Brexit, post-COVID travel era, you’ll need comprehensive Travel Insurance.
+The prospect of exploring Cuba is truly exciting, however, before you go, to protect yourself and your holiday, you’ll need comprehensive Travel Insurance.

 AllClear policies can help.
-So that you can travel with confidence, we provide cover for up to £15 million for emergency medical expenses, including enhanced Covid-19 cover.
+So that you can travel with confidence, we provide cover for up to unlimited emergency medical expenses, including enhanced Covid-19 cover.

 Travel Insurance is a legal requirement for entry into Cuba.
 Tourists are sometimes spot-checked when entering the country, and you may be asked to prove you have Travel Insurance as well as the funds to pay for medical treatment should you need it.